 In the first weeks, the complications of premature birth may include:

-- Breathing problems.
+Breathing problems.
 A premature baby may have trouble breathing due to an immature respiratory system.
 If the baby's lungs lack surfactant — a substance that allows the lungs to expand — he or she may develop respiratory distress syndrome because the lungs can't expand and contract normally.

 While this heart defect often closes on its own, left untreated it can cause too much blood to flow through the heart and cause heart failure as well as other complications.
-Low blood pressure may require adjustments in intravenous fluids, medicines, and sometimes blood transfusions.
+Low blood pressure may require adjustments in intravenous fluids, medicines and sometimes blood transfusions.

-- Brain problems.
-Babies born before 28 weeks are at risk of bleeding in the brain, known as an intraventricular hemorrhage.
+Brain problems.
+The earlier a baby is born, the greater the risk of bleeding in the brain, known as an intraventricular hemorrhage.
 Most hemorrhages are mild and resolve with little short-term impact.
 But some babies may have larger brain bleeding which causes permanent brain injury.

 Hypothermia in a preemie can lead to breathing problems and low blood sugar levels.
 In addition, a preemie may use up all of the energy gained from feedings just to stay warm, not to grow bigger.
-That's why smaller preemies require additional heat from a warmer or an incubator until they're larger and able to maintain their temperature without assistance.
+That's why smaller preemies require additional heat from a warmer or an incubator until they're larger and able to maintain body temperature without assistance.

 - Immune system problems.
 An underdeveloped immune system, common in premature babies, can lead to infection.
 Infection in a premature baby can quickly spread to the bloodstream causing sepsis, a life-threatening complication.

 In the long term, premature birth may lead to these complications: